Senior Project Manager and community organiser in London, United Kingdom

 I was born and raised in Addis Ababa, Ethiopia; a country dubbed to be the cradle of mankind!
 My love for that beautiful country is eternal.

 I live in London, one of the greatest and cosmopolitan cities in the world.
 I see the world in London.
 In love with this amazing city!
-I also have seen beautiful cities in Africa, Europe and America.
+I also have seen beautiful cities in Africa, Europe and North America.
 Thanking God for these great experiences in life.
 They have taught me to know how diverse our world is.

 What I do and why I care